MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 Alternative 1 is highly dissatisfying and makes developing slow.
 Alternative 2 could probably work by running the spark-operator image in Docker.

-However, let's go with Alternative 3 so we don't make ourselves guilty of running obselete dependencies.
+However, let's go with Alternative 3 so we don't make ourselves guilty of running obsolete dependencies.
 In the following, we will build the image off of the local Spark installation which then gets deployed.
 Of course, for a stable CI/CDable production, this could also happen in a build runner.

 ## Custom Spark Base Image Build
 So, let's build the PySpark image from scratch.
 Actually, not really from scratch, because we use the [Dockerfile for Kubernetes]((https://github.com/apache/spark/blob/master/resource-managers/kubernetes/docker/src/main/dockerfiles/spark/Dockerfile)) maintained by the Spark community, and because we use the [Docker image tool](https://github.com/apache/spark/blob/master/bin/docker-image-tool.sh) that comes along to create the build context from a local Spark distribution.